 Michael Silver has his Mid-Season 32 Questions.

 Tom Curran gives us eight blatant mistakes that went against New England on Sunday.

 Curt Schilling wants to know if Ken Rosenthal has a Cy Young vote.

 Awful Announcing is having a “Worst Announcer Tournament”

 “Jacoby Ellsbury might be a young Steve Nash.” – Peter King

 That plus many more in this week’s Media Circus.

 In lieu of posting a “Video of the Day”, I’m going to give everyone reading this a “Tommy Point”…

 Tonight on TV

-For the rest of tonight’s lineup check here.
+For all the rest of tonight’s lineup, check here.